Piers Morgan Continues Bashing Meghan Markle: ‘Harry & Meghan Are Unimportant’

 Today The Duke and Duchess of Sussex are delighted to share their first public moment as a family.
 They are so incredibly grateful for the warm wishes and support they’ve received from everyone around the world, since welcoming their son two days ago.
 Photo cred: Chris Allerton ©️SussexRoyal

-Morgan also went on to say that the alleged feud between the Fab Four needs to come to an end.
-And even though he talked down about Archie, he also added that maybe the baby will help ease tensions between the brothers, Meghan and Kate Middleton.
+Morgan also went on to say that the alleged feud between the four royals needs to come to an end.
+And even though he talked down about Archie, he also added that maybe the baby will help ease tensions between the brothers, Meghan, and Kate Middleton.

-With all that being said, the royal fans that can’t get enough of Meghan and Harry could probably care less about what Piers had to say.
+With all that being said, royals fans that can’t get enough of Meghan and Harry could probably care less about what Piers had to say.
 The numbers on Instagram speak for themselves.
 The @sussexroyal account has 7.6 million followers, with the family photos with Archie receiving over 2.7 million likes.

 And now that the baby has finally arrived, fans can look forward to hearing more about Archie in the coming months and years.
 For now, the Sussex Instagram account is back to business, sharing photos of Prince Harry at official engagements.
 The post from a couple of days ago, for example, was of The Invictus Games The Hague 2020.
 Harry was spotted riding a bike in jeans and an Invictus rain jacket in the first photo.
 In the second photo, he smiled widely as he held a baby’s onesie that read, Invictus Games.